Francisco Lindor: 2019

-2020
+On April 26, 2019, Lindor hit two home runs to lead the Indians to a 6–3 victory over the Houston Astros.
+They were the 100th and 101st home runs of his career, and it was the ninth multi-home run game of his career.
+After the season Lindor was again an All-Star and won his second Gold Glove Award at shortstop.
+He played in 143 games for Cleveland, batting .284/.335/.518 with 32 home runs, 22 stolen bases, and 74 RBI.
+He finished fifteenth in MVP voting.

+2020: Final season with the Indians

-Lindor struggled with the 2020 Cleveland Indians.
-He batted .258 with eight home runs and 27 RBIs in 60 games.
+Lindor struggled in 2020, as he batted .258 with eight home runs and 27 RBIs in the COVID-19 pandemic shortened-60 game season.
 His batting average, on-base percentage, slugging percentage and wRC+ were all career worsts and he struggled especially against breaking pitches.
 His defense, however, remained among the best in the league.

 New York Mets (2021–present)

 On January 7, 2021, the Indians traded Lindor and Carlos Carrasco to the New York Mets for Amed Rosario, Andrés Giménez, Josh Wolf, and Isaiah Greene.

 2021

 On March 31, 2021, just hours before Lindor's deadline of Opening Day on April 1, the Mets and Lindor agreed to a 10-year, $341 million extension that would keep him with the team through 2031.
 Lindor struggled during the first half of the 2021 season and was booed by the Citi Field home crowd on multiple occasions.
-Lindor went 3-for-4 with two home runs off of Nationals starter Joe Ross, accounting for all five RBIs in the Mets' 5-1 victory on June 19.
+Lindor went 3-for-4 with two home runs off of Washington Nationals starter Joe Ross, accounting for all five RBIs in the Mets' 5–1 victory on June 19.
 In a Subway Series showdown on September 12, Lindor hit three home runs in the same game for the first time in his career.
 The boys of Puerto Rican podcast "Los Del Colegio Podcast" created the chant "Lindor es tu papá" which means "Lindor is your daddy", referring to an altercation with Giancarlo Stanton in that game.
-He ended the season batting .230, with 20 home runs and 10 stolen bases, in 125 games played.
+He finished the season batting .230/.322/.412 with 20 home runs, 10 stolen bases, and 63 RBI in 125 games played.